rianoc/MQTT_blog/README.md

  }
 ```

-In this example pressure can be seen to have arrived incorrectly as `195` rather than `19.5`:
+In this example temperature can be seen to have arrived incorrectly as `195` rather than `19.5`:

 ```txt
 Error with data: "195,39,12,995,8804,21287" 'Failed checksum check